uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

 #### Extrude

-- Now go into face mode and select all the faces on the disk
+- Now go into face mode and select all the faces on the disk ( it won't work if you just select the whole object)

 - In the **Outliner** hold **ctrl** and **left click** the curve